Weighted Context-Free-Language Ordered Binary Decision Diagrams: Operations on WCFLOBDDs

+In this section, we discuss the algorithms for operations on WCFLOBDDs. \tableref{algo-list-cflobdds} shows a table with the operations on WCFLOBDDs, along with their complexities, as well as the complexities of the corresponding WBDDs operations.

+Because WCFLOBDDs are hierarchically structured, algorithms are divide-and-conquer algorithms that, for a given \texttt{InternalGrouping}, recurse on the A-connection and then the B-connections (or vice versa), thereby splitting the variables in half for each subproblem, along the following lines:

-Our algorithms use two standard techniques (mostly elided in the pseudo-code). \emph{Hash consing}~\cite{goto1974monocopy} is used to ensure that only one representative of a value exists in memory.
-The operation ${\tt RepresentativeGrouping }$ checks whether a grouping is a duplicate, and if so, discards it and returns the grouping's representative.
-Consequently, we can test in unit time if two proto-WCFLOBDDs are equal by comparing their pointers. \Omit{ This ability allows some special cases to be identified quickly (\sectref{primitiveops}), and helps speed up computations. } A \emph{cache} for a function $F$ is an associative-lookup table with pairs of the form $[x, F(x)]$, used to eliminate the cost of re-doing a previously performed computation \cite{michie1967memo}.
+For each \texttt{InternalGrouping} constructed, the algorithms enforce the structural invariants (\sectref{canonicity}) on return tuples and weights (at level $0$) so that the return value is a (proto-)WCFLOBDD.
+The algorithms use two standard techniques (mostly elided in the pseudo-code) to ensure that the amount of memory used to represent a WCFLOBDD does not blow up, and to reduce the cost of WCFLOBDD operations. \emph{Hash consing}~\cite{goto1974monocopy} is used to ensure that only one representative of a value exists in memory.
+The operation ${\tt RepresentativeGrouping }$ checks whether a grouping is a duplicate, and if so, discards it and returns the grouping's representative. ${\tt RepresentativeGrouping }$ consults a global hash-table that maintains pointers to the unique representation of each grouping.
+Consequently, one can test in unit time if two proto-WCFLOBDDs are equal by comparing their pointers.
+(As will be seen in \lineseqref{PPConstantOneStart}{PPConstantOneEnd} of \twrchanged{ \algref{PairProduct}, } this ability allows some special cases to be identified quickly and helps speed up computations.)